alanszlosek/node-rss-proxy/readme.markdown

 * Reduces size of a podcast feed by omitting unnecessary XML elements
 * Reduces the number of servers my phone has to contact when fetching feeds
 * Returns only the new feed items (since podcast client's last fetch)
+* Follows feed redirects, and remembers previous URLs
+* systemd service definition, if you need it

 Requirements: